gjtiquia/Kata-Unity2D/README.md

 Requirements

 - A Ball that can bounce around
-- A Paddle that can be moved by key inputs
+- A Paddle that can be moved
 - Boundaries to Restrict the ball and paddle's Movement

 ## Counter